 - Paradigm shift.
 How do we get to a place where the green built environment is synonymous with health?

 Providing summary feedback at the close of a “turning point” event is very important.
-Participants have put a lot of time and effort into their work together, and they need to feel heard and receive assurance that what has happened will lead to significant next steps.
+Participants have put a lot of time and effort into their work together.
+They need to feel heard and receive assurance that what has happened will lead to significant next steps.

 At the USGBC summit, the complexity of the issues and constituencies involved, plus the reality that not all key players were able to attend, meant that detailed trail map outcomes would take some time to formulate.

 The sharing of participant’s seven categories of success was, therefore, an important way for participants to feel heard and know that others shared their goals and aspirations.
-As a result, this simple focused sharing of major insights and common agreements became a key ingredient for “building a movement”, a phrase that was heard frequently during the high-energy closing session of the summit.
-After offering a next step communications plan and an impassioned closing speech by Rick Fedrizzi, USGBC’s CEO, many participants shared that they thought the summit would be looked back on as a milestone moment in the development of green building.
+As a result, this simple focused sharing of major insights and common agreements became a key ingredient for “building a movement”, a phrase heard frequently during the high-energy closing session of the summit.
+After offering a next step communications plan and an impassioned closing speech by Rick Fedrizzi, USGBC’s CEO, many participants shared that the summit was a milestone moment in the development of green building.